AlexNav73/CoreCraft/README.md

 dotnet add package Navitski.Crystalized.Model.Storage.Sqlite
 ```

-When we have added this package we can then implement a save method for the model class:
+When we have added this package, we can then implement a save method for the model class:

 ```cs
 // the "DomainModel" base class provides couple of methods to save and load data.